Atari joystick port: History

 The ports first appeared on the back of the 2600.
-On the first CX2600 models they are only approximately 3 inches apart, but on this later CX2600A model they are widely separated.
+On the first CX2600 models they are only approximately 3 in apart, but on this later CX2600A model they are widely separated.

 The Atari 400 and 800 has four ports arranged along the front of the machine.

 The Atari Video Computer System (later the 2600) developed out of an effort to address problems Atari found when releasing their first home video game console, Pong.
 Although successful, Pong was an expensive system to design, and was dedicated solely to one game.
 It would be much more practical to have a machine that could run multiple games.
 The list of games it would need to support included Pong variations, and Tank.
 It was the desire to run these two games that led to the need for some sort of flexible input system; Pong used analog paddle controllers, while Tank used dual digital (on/off) joysticks.
 Arcade games of the era generally used paddles, joysticks or a unique sort of steering wheel controller that was spun, entirely unlike a real car.

 Development of the 2600 was strictly a paper project until September 1975, when the MOS Technology 6502 processor was released.
 The 6502 offered the right combinations of features, performance and price that made a console using ROM cartridges for program storage practical for the first time.
 Now that such a machine seemed like a real possibility, the design team at Cyan Engineering began serious development.

 As part of this effort, Joe Decuir began development of an I/O system based primarily on the MOS Technology 6532, which included 8-bit I/O ports as well as the hardware needed to control memory refresh and similar housekeeping tasks.
 Ultimately, the design used five of the I/O ports (pins) to control the various front-panel switches, and four each for the two controllers.
 Additionally, the TIA, whose primary task was sound and video, was used to handle timing-based controllers like paddles and light pens.
 The physical interface was the 9-pin D-sub connector, which was already relatively common for reduced pin-count serial ports on the Apple II and S-100 bus machines.
 Each of the pins in the connector went directly to the appropriate pin on the associated chip.